We are committed to putting safety first and being transparent—when it comes to our operations as a company, and our actions as a neighbor.

 We adhere to a set of core values that help define what Enbridge stands for as we deliver the energy that powers people’s lives.

-Members of Enbridge’s workforce demonstrate safety, integrity and respect in support of our communities, the environment and each other.LEARN MORE
+Members of Enbridge’s workforce demonstrate safety, integrity, respect and inclusion in support of our communities, the environment and each other.LEARN MORE

 Prairie pipeline exercise anything but routine